 Select Previous Set / Select Next Set

 Again two new commands in the Edit menu.
-Imagine you have four images selected and review them in Multi View mode.
+Imagine you have four images selected and review them in Multi-View mode.
 This is a Set.

-Now, with the new commands you go the previous or next set, moving the same amount of images at a time.
+Now, with the new commands, you go the previous or next set, moving the same amount of images at a time.
 Note that you can move forth and backward within a set with the usual commands.

 Select By > Filename List

 You copy and paste that list in the Select By Filename List dialog, select a delimiter and press OK.
 Capture One Pro selects the images for processing or any other task.
-Note that you do not have to list the exact file name but you have to select the correct collection which contain the images first.
+Note that you do not have to list the exact file name but you have to select the correct collection which contains the images first.